SamuelAdigos/spaceships-api/README.md

 I have created an initial script to enter data into the Mongo database called init-mongo.js which is located in the root folder.
 There are the data of 10 test spaceships.

-I have used various design patterns (Object Mother, Builder, CQRS, etc.).
+I have used various design patterns (Criteria, Object Mother, Builder, CQRS, etc.).

 If u want give me feedback, please, write me to my mail: svila.smr@gmail.com